jeffhowarth/eeprimer/src/01/rasterFoundations.md

 The figure above illustrates EE's raster system that we glimpsed earlier in the nighttime lights metadata:

 * The image collection consists of a set of images.
-* Each image in the image collection represents conditions for a different time observation.
+* Each image in the image collection represents a different time observation.
-* Each band in an image represents a different type of condition.
+* Each band in an image represents a different category of attributes.

 ## Filter image collection